-In children BEROTEC 100 mcg metered dose inhaler should only be used on medical advice and under the supervision of an adult.
+In children BEROTEC 100 mcg pressurised inhalation, solution should only be used on medical advice and under the supervision of an adult.

-Instruction for use: The correct administration of the metered dose inhaler is essential for successful therapy.
+Instruction for use: The correct administration of the pressurised inhalation, solution is essential for successful therapy.

 Depress the valve twice before the apparatus is used for the first time.

 Before each use the following rules should be observed: 1.
 Remove protective cap.

 2. Breathe out deeply.